 Following is a list of rules to be followed by everyone when in the building or on school property.

 Each individual should be guided by common sense for items not listed below.

 - The school building may not be used for purposes other than school activities unless appropriate permission is obtained from the principal. - The weight room, gym and shop facilities may be used only with appropriate teacher supervision.
-Athletic equipment, tools and other equipment may be removed from the school only with permission from the appropriate instructor. - Students will not be allowed to use the telephone during class time except for school business and emergencies.
-Calls should be made before and after school, at lunch and between classes.
-Students will not be called from class to answer the telephone unless an emergency exists. - Paper and trash should be disposed of properly in wastebaskets located in each classroom, hallway and restroom. - Writing on desks, walls, lockers and floors is not allowed. - Students will be required to pay for textbooks and other instructional material damaged while assigned to them. - Students are not permitted to run in the hallways or on the stairs. - Chairs and desks should remain on all four legs and should not be moved without permission from the instructor.
+Athletic equipment, tools and other equipment may be removed from the school only with permission from the appropriate instructor. - Paper and trash should be disposed of properly in wastebaskets located in each classroom, hallway and restroom. - Writing on desks, walls, lockers and floors is not allowed. - Students will be required to pay for textbooks and other instructional material damaged while assigned to them. - Students are not permitted to run in the hallways or on the stairs. - Chairs and desks should remain on all four legs and should not be moved without permission from the instructor.
 Students are not allowed to sit on desks, tables or the backs of chairs.